-The goal of orthodontics is to correct a malocclusion – a bad bite.
-Teeth may be crowded or crooked or the upper and lower jaws may be out of alignment.
+The goal of orthodontics is to correct a malocclusion, a bad bite.
+Teeth may be crowded or crooked.
+The upper and lower jaws may be out of alignment.
 Occasionally, even when teeth appear straight, the patient may have a bite which is not even and which may be causing further dental problems.
-Malocclusions may be inherited familialy, may be developmental or may be caused by poor oral habits such as thumb sucking or tongue thrusting.
+Malocclusions may be inherited familially, may be developmental, or may be caused by poor oral habits such as thumb sucking or tongue thrusting.

 Orthodontic treatment seeks to address any or all of these problems.
-The goal of orthodontic treatment is not only to create an attractive smile, but to develop a bite which can promote oral health.
+The goal of orthodontic treatment is not only to create an attractive smile but to develop a bite that can promote oral health.
 Straight, uncrowded teeth are a lot easier to keep clean.
 Crooked, crowded teeth are much more difficult to maintain and can lead to tooth decay and periodontal disease.

 Orthodontics utilizes physics to slowly move teeth into the proper position.
 This is performed by using corrective appliances, including braces and retainers.
 Brackets are placed on the teeth using bonding technology.
 Archwires are then threaded through these brackets.
 The tension and tightness of these wires determine the individual movement of each tooth.

 Orthodontics applies constant pressure on each tooth in the desired direction.
 By making adjustments to the pressure at follow up visits, our orthodontists control the slow movement of the teeth until the malocclusion is corrected.
 Generally speaking, orthodontic treatment can last from 1-3 years or longer depending on the patient’s age and the severity of the malocclusion.
 Retainers are often worn to help ensure teeth remain in their new position after braces have been removed.